bitifet/sqltt/README.md

   * Implement --all to render all defined templates.
     - Precede each one with a comment showing its name.
+    - Implement it by multiple inclusion, so that arguments will be declared globally on top.

 #### Implement Mutable Queries